Buy a Determination Chinese/Japanese Scroll

 Strong bones come from hard knocks Scroll

-This Chinese proverb literally translates as: Without being knocked around a bit, [one's] bones won't become hard.
+不磕不碰骨頭不硬 is a Chinese proverb that literally translates as: Without being knocked around a bit, [one's] bones won't become hard.

 For the rest of us, this is just about how we can be tempered and build character through the hardships in our lives.